HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ![](images/min_sample_split.png)

-5. `min_samples_leaf`: min_samples_leaf is The minimum number of samples required to be at a leaf node.
+5. `min_samples_leaf`: min_samples_leaf is the minimum number of samples required to be at a leaf node.
 Increasing this value can cause underfitting.

 ![](images/min_sample_leaf.png)